Our curriculum is based around the National Curriculum 2014.

 - Pupils are able to discuss what their targets are in Maths.

-Learning to be a Musician
+Learning to Become a Musician

 We follow a scheme of work provided by NYCC but enhance this further by singing in worship, rehearsing and performing and by having a Musical Theatre extra-curricular club at Hovingham.